hitenSharm/blog-crud-scalable/readme.md

 3. most popular blogs same as point 2.

 ## Recommendation:
-I do not know much about how to build one. i have a rough idea from my NLP classes so i did that.
+I do not know much about how to build one. i have a rough idea from my NLP classes so i did that using Tf-IDF.
+I also tried Hamming Distance but its not accurate if some blogs have very less content.
 Optimisation: Async processing basic using bull.
 There is 1 collection which stores blogId: {reccomended blogIds}
 this will also be in redis cache